25 Simple Ways To Boost Holiday Sales on Your Website

 We’ve got plenty of inspiration for you here.

 8. Make sure your hosting can handle a holiday traffic surge

 E-commerce sites naturally see a boost in traffic during the holiday season.
 This is likely to be far more apparent in 2021 — especially in places where non-essential stores are closed due to COVID-19.

 Can your site handle that extra traffic?
 Does it have a limited bandwidth?

 An unexpected (or unplanned for) surge in traffic can slow sites down (in turn losing you sales) or break a site altogether.

 Consider upgrading your website’s hosting to ensure it can handle the extra demand.
 This guide can help you determine when to upgrade your site’s hosting.

 For online stores, we recommend looking at our WooCommerce hosting services.
-Starting at $16.95 per month, these plans come with an uptime guarantee, powerful caching, on-demand backups, and 24/7 support from WordPress experts.
+These plans come with an uptime guarantee, powerful caching, on-demand backups, and 24/7 support from WordPress experts.